divyasasidharanpv/Devops-project/README.md

 **05/12/2021**

-Launched an EC2 instance using ansible playbook
+Launched an EC2 instance executing ansible playbook from an ec2 instance

 ```Time spent: 1 hour```